 - Footwhistle Glowworm Cave

 Not the main cave, but another very cool one (see image above), it’s a short stroll through the bush before entering Footwhistle Cave with your guide.
-Here you will also learn about the extinct Moa.
-Reserve your often discounted Footwhistle Glowworm Cave tour here. - Ruakuri Bush Walk
+You will also learn about the extinct Moa.
+Reserve your often-discounted Footwhistle Glowworm Cave tour here. - Ruakuri Bush Walk

-There are two options at Ruakuri, which is 4km from the Waitomo Village: an easy, free-access 45-minute bush walk or a 75-minute guided cave tour.
-If you hit the trail after dark, you will discover the soft glow of the glow worms.
+There are two options at Ruakuri, which is 4km from the Waitomo Village.
+While there is a 75-minute guided cave tour, we opted for the free-access 45-minute bush walk and highly recommend it.
+Best of all, if you hit the trail after dark, you will discover plenty of glow worms.
 Get more information on the trail here. - Ruakuri Cave tour

-Ruakuri, the longest of Waitomo’s underground caves, is another fabulous spot to see glow worms, along with fossilized shells, unique rock formations, and subterranean rivers.
+Ruakuri Cave, the longest of Waitomo’s underground caves, is another fabulous spot to see glow worms, fossilized shells, unique rock formations, and subterranean rivers.
 Reserve your Ruakuri Cave tour here. - Waitomo Caves Museum

-We found this small museum a perfect place to learn a bit of history and to get a feel for what we might see in the caves. - Waitomo Caves adventures
+We found this small museum a quick and easy place to learn a bit of history and to get a feel for what we might see in the caves. - Waitomo Caves adventures

 Waimarino at Lake McLaren, Tauranga